hashd/bitmap-elixir/README.md

 <<2::size(5)>> # 00010
 ```

-Read the documentation here for description and more examples.
+Read the latest documentation [here](http://hexdocs.pm/bitmap/overview.html) for elaborate description and more examples on how to use the library.

 ##### License
 This project is available under MIT License.